quantum1net/Ymir---quantum1net-node-v0.1.1/README.md

 # Ymir---quantum1net-node-v0.1.1

-Please download and unzip the package to Q1N_Node folder.
+Please download and unzip the package.

 There are four files in the Node folder.